 List group member responsibilities.
 (0 to -4pts) Note that this is a list of responsibilities as you reported in Exp 1, 2 and 3.
 This isn't the personal efforts as reported for Project 1.
-It is very important that you divide the responsibilities include, but are not limited to, reading the full write up before the first class; collecting all information and writing the report; building circuits and collecting data (i.e. doing the experiment); setting up and running the simulations; comparing the theory, experiment and simulation to develop the practical model of whatever system is being addressed, etc.
+It is very important that you divide the responsibility for each aspect of the experiment so that it is clear who will make sure that it is completed.
+Responsibilities include, but are not limited to, reading the full write up before the first class; collecting all information and writing the report; building circuits and collecting data (i.e. doing the experiment); setting up and running the simulations; comparing the theory, experiment and simulation to develop the practical model of whatever system is being addressed, etc.